 Results Analysis and Reporting format definitions

-Q. What are the automated Performance testing phases?
+Q. What are the different phases of automated Performance testing?

 The phases involved in automated performance testing are:

 Planning/Design: This is the primary phase where team will be gathering the requirements of the performance testing.
 Requirements can be Business, Technical, System and Team requirements.

 Build: This phase consists of automating the requirements collected during the design phase.

 Execution: it is done in multiple phases.
 It consists of various types of testing like baseline, benchmarking testing

 Analyzing and tuning: During the performance testing we will be capturing all the details related to the system like Response time and System Resources for identifying the major bottlenecks of the system.
 After the bottlenecks are identified we have to tune the system to improve the overall performance.